oscarsaleta/P4/README.md

 ### Dependencies

 **Maple must be installed in the computer in order to use P4.**
+- Make sure you can execute Maple by typing `maple` in Terminal:
+    + Edit your shell configuration file (_.bashrc_, _.zshrc_, etc) with the following line: `export PATH="/Library/Frameworks/Maple.framework/Versions/XXX/bin:$PATH"`, where `XXX` should be replaced by your installed Maple version.
+    + Restart the Terminal for the changes to be effective.

 * **Installation of pre-compiled binaries**:
     - Homebrew: package manager for macOS that will help us install Qt and MPFR (see [Homebrew website](https://brew.sh/index_ca.html "Homebrew official website"))